iptmh/reading-notes/class-12-reading.md

 OAuth is more secure and efficient than basic authentication.

 #### Write the following steps in the correct order:
--Ask the client if they want to sign in via a third party -Redirect to a third party authentication endpoint -Receive authroization code
+- Ask the client if they want to sign in via a third party
+- Redirect to a third party authentication endpoint -Receive authroization code
 -Make a request to a third-party API endpoint
 -Make a request to the access token endpoint